Stoicism And The Art Of Happiness – 5 Gruesome Facts

-Stoicism teaches us to welcome adversity and respond to it with a sense of lightness and even cheerfulness.
+Stoicism teaches us to welcome adversity and respond to it with lightness and even cheerfulness.

-Indeed, despite the morbid touch, Stoics are a pretty optimistic bunch.
-Turning the idea of premeditatio malorum on its head, they believe that every negative has an equal and opposite.
+Despite their morbid touch, Stoics are actually a pretty optimistic bunch.
+Turning the idea of Premeditatio Malorum on its head, they believe that every negative has an equal and opposite.
 Indeed, every negative is a positive.

-According to Stoic teachings, we should welcome obstacles and view them as opportunities to practise some of the Stoic virtues of Charity, Fairness, Faith, Fortitude, Hope, Prudence and – God forbid – Temperance.
+According to Stoic teachings, we should welcome obstacles.
+We ought to view them as opportunities to practise the Stoic virtues of Charity, Fairness, Faith, Fortitude, Hope, Prudence and – God forbid – Temperance.